Su5eD/Somnia-Awoken/README.md

 |    mc-1.18     | 1.18.2  | ![Active] |
 |    mc-1.16     | 1.16.5  |  ![LTS]   |
 |   mc-1.12.2    | 1.12.2  |  ![EOL]   |

+### Credits

+Credit goes to MALfunction84 and Kingrunes, authors of the original Somnia.

 ## Getting started
 All information is available on our [wiki](https://github.com/Su5eD/Somnia/wiki).